raspberry-pi-instalar-actualizar-programas-apt

 raspberry-pi-apg-get-update

-To actually install the updated packages, which we have previously determined with the ‘update’ command, we use the ‘upgrade’ command.
+To actually install the updated packages, which we previously determined with the ‘update’ command, we use the ‘upgrade’ command.

 sudo apt-get upgrade